-India is an ardent supporter of women empowerment and the same is reflected in the requirement of Companies Act and SEBI rules in terms of appointment of Women Directors on Board.
-Leading from front seen in the File Picture to encourage Women Entrepreneurs @ GES 2017- Prime Minister, Narendra Modi and the Advisor to the President of United States, Ivanka Trump visiting the Virtual Exhibition, at the Global Entrepreneurship Summit-2017.
+Kanika Tekriwal, CEO of JetSetGo (2nd from Left) seen in the File Picture to @ GES 2017 with Prime Minister, Narendra Modi and the Advisor to the President of United States, Ivanka Trump visiting the Virtual Exhibition, at the Global Entrepreneurship Summit-2017 and other women entrepreneurs.

 Law catches up with companies on appointment of women directors on Board

 In quest to ensure that listed companies must comply on appointing women board directors, a total 142 listed companies were fined, which included 54 and 88 number of companies including PSUs listed on National Stock Exchange and Bombay Stock Exchange respectively which had not appointed women directors as on 30.09.2017 have been levied fine for non-appointment of women directors, as per fine structure prescribed by SEBI, stated P.P.
 Chaudhary, Minister of State for Law & Justice / Corporate Affairs in written reply to a question in Lok Sabha on 22 December 2017.

 Section 149 of Companies Act, 2013 (the Act) read with the corresponding rules requires every listed company and prescribed class of companies to have a women director.
 Section 172 of the Act lays down punishment for non-compliance.
 Registrar of Companies have filed prosecutions against 202 non-compliant public unlisted companies.
 In case of 36 unlisted PSUs reference have been made to administrative Ministries for ensuring compliances in this regard.